MicrosoftDocs/ATADocs/ATPDocs/deploy/quick-installation-guide.md

 This procedure describes how to install the Defender for Identity sensor on a Windows server version 2012 or higher.
 Make sure that your server has the [minium system requirements](#minimum-system-requirements).

 > [!NOTE]
 > Defender for Identity sensors should be installed on read-only domain controllers (RODC).
-If you're installing on an AD FS farm, we recommend installing the sensor on each AD FS server, or at least on the primary node. <!--what about ad cs?-->
+If you're installing on an AD FS / AD CS farm, we recommend installing the sensor on each AD FS / AD CS server, or at least on the primary node.
 >

 **To download and install the sensor**: